We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These clogged pores are called open comedones.
 When the oil inside the clogged pores is exposed to air, it oxidizes and turns black.

 If you have larger pores on your legs due to genetics or thick body hair, they may be easy to spot.

-Using a hot tub with pH and chemicals that haven’t been regulated properly can also lead to folliculitis.
+Using a hot tub when the pH and chemicals haven’t been regulated properly can also lead to folliculitis.